rails/rails/guides/source/form_helpers.md

 Action View Form Helpers
 ========================

 Forms are a common interface for user input in web applications.
-However, form markup can be tedious to write and maintain because of the need to handle form controls, naming and attributes.
+However, form markup can be tedious to write and maintain because of the need to handle form controls, naming, and attributes.
 Rails simplifies this by providing view helpers, which are methods that output HTML form markup.
 This guide will help you understand the different helper methods and when to use each.

 After reading this guide, you will know: